-Through Tulane's Criminal Defense Clinic, third-year law students represent indigent defendants charged with felonies and misdemeanors in the criminal district court.
+Through Tulane's Criminal Law Clinic, third-year law students represent indigent defendants charged with felonies and misdemeanors in the criminal district court.
 Clinic students also brief and argue appeals in the state appellate courts, including the Louisiana Supreme Court.
-The Criminal Defense Clinic also accepts appointments to represent indigent criminal defendants charged with federal crimes in the Eastern District of Louisiana.
+The clinic also accepts appointments to represent indigent criminal defendants charged with federal crimes in the Eastern District of Louisiana.

-Former Clinic students have gone on to distinguished themselves as prosecutors, criminal defense attorneys, judges, law professors, and legislators in some of the most nation' prestigious law firms, government offices, public interest law practices and universities.
-Some examples of positions held by recent Criminal Defense Clinic students include:
+Former clinic students have gone on to distinguished themselves as prosecutors, criminal defense attorneys, judges, law professors, and legislators in some of the most nation' prestigious law firms, government offices, public interest law practices and universities.
+Some examples of positions held by recent clinic students include:

 Federal Judicial Law Clerk, Eastern District of Louisiana

 Assistant State's Attorney, Miami, Florida

 Senior Professor of the Practice Katherine M. Mattes is director of the Criminal Law Clinic and is assisted by clinical instructor Sheila C. Myers.

 Return to list of clinics